HakaiInstitute/kelp-o-matic/docs/installation.md

 [official installation instructions here](https://pytorch.org/).
 Make sure you select "CUDA" as the compute platform if you have an NVIDIA GPU you'd like to use to improve performance.

+!!! warning

+    Unfortunately, Kelp-O-Matic v0.7.0 and later are only available via `pip` due to a dependency currently missing from conda-forge.

+    In the meantime, you can install the prerequisities with `conda` and then install Kelp-O-Matic with `pip`

+    Thanks for your patience!

 === "PIP"